avirakesh/bedside-pi/README.md

         Use **ifconfig** to get the IP Address of your Pi.

-        Note: Make sure the URL is preceded by http:// or https://
+        Note: Make sure the URL is preceded by http:// or https:// and succedeed by the port.

       2. Use **TEST CONNECTION** to check if your phone could talk to the web server
       3. If the connection was successful, press **UPDATE** to set the URL.

     4. Setup mirroring over WiFi:

-      Unless you are running a web server with a static IP address, it is recommended to restrict notification mirroring to WiFi only.
+      Unless you are running a pi with a static IP address, it is recommended to restrict notification mirroring to WiFi only.

       1. Turn on 'Mirror over WiFi only', if not already checked.
       2. (Optional - but recommended) Set WiFi SSID to mirror the notification over.
 Setting this will mirror notification only if the phone is connected to the specified WiFi.
 Press **UPDATE** once the SSID is set.
-Please note the whitespaces of SSID.
+Please note the whitespaces in SSID.

     5. Once everything is set, and URL connection is successful, tap **Send Test Notification** to see if notification mirroring works.